-Introduction: Satellite Bird Bath/Pond
+Intro: Satellite Bird Bath/Pond and an Update

 What to do with an old TV Satellite Dish?
 Make a "Satellite" Bird Bath with Spray.
 I had an old satellite dish that needed to be repurposed, rather then just going to the scrap metal bin.